Nebius-Academy/boltz2-mk8s/tutorial.md

 ## 1. Prepare your environment

-In this section, you will install and configure all necessary command-line tools to manage Nebius AI Cloud resources and Kubernetes cluster from your local environment.
+In this section, you will install and configure all the necessary command-line tools to manage Nebius AI Cloud resources and the Kubernetes cluster from your local environment.

-### Install the command line interfaces and tools
+### Install command line interfaces and tools

 Install the required command line interfaces (CLIs) and tools using the copy-and-paste commands provided in the following steps: